davidmerfield/Blot/app/templates/archive/readme.txt

 Perhaps use this style for the close and pagination links?
 I like the weight and coloring on the filter dropdowns on this page: https://www.metmuseum.org/art/collection/search#!/search?artist=Seurat,%20Georges$Georges%20Seurat

+I like the search input: https://www.moma.org/calendar/exhibitions/history?=undefined&page=&direction=fwd COuld the grey bit on the right become a link to the tags page?

 I really like a lot about this archive: http://collection.whitney.org/group/5
+- I like the link styling (same color, underline)
+- I like the '109—144 of 173' on the index page
+- I like the pagination on the right side
+- I like the navigation on the left side.
+Use this on the tags page?

+I like the in place filtering of results on this page: https://ghostly.com/ I also very much like the 'List view', especially the thumbnail on hover (toggle list view in the footer)

 I like the styling of metadata ('Format: X') in the search results: https://www.librarystack.org/tag/typography/